-DCIS is often classified or graded as either low, medium, or high stage cancer.
-The distinctions are usually determined by histological differences and findings, which can predict how quickly cells are developing and how likely it is that DCIS cells will come back following surgery.
-Basically, the type and grade of DCIS is based on the pattern of cancer cells distribution and their rate of growth.
+A pathologist will usually determine the distinctions by histological differences and findings.
+These findings can predict how quickly cells are developing and how likely it is that DCIS cells will come back following surgery.

 Reminder, that a New page on DCIS grading has more information on grading.

-DCIS is usually treated with surgery
+The treatment for DCIS is usually surgery

 Surgery usually involves removing not just the affected cells, but also an expanded area (called a ‘margin’) of the normal breast tissue surrounding it.

-Radiation therapy for DCIS might be used for high grade tumors
+Radiation therapy for High-Grade DCIS tumors

 Hormonal treatment for DCIS

-Tamoxifen is a chemical agent which specifically attacks the estrogen receptors and may be of some benefit for women with DCIS, but it doesn’t work well for all women and is not thought to be effective at all for women who have had radiotherapy.
+Tamoxifen is a chemical agent that specifically attacks the estrogen receptors and may be of some benefit for women with DCIS.
+However, hormone therapy does not work well for all women and is not effective at all for women who have had radiotherapy.

-Cure rate of DCIS is near 100%
+The cure rate of DCIS is near 100%

 Here are a bunch of common Q&A’s…